darius/cant/guide.md

 The debugger can inspect the sequel and the evil, and 'resume the sequel' (continue the computation) if you wish.

+'Sequel' is Cant jargon for the current continuation.
+If the signal handler ever returns, that will terminate the whole Cant session: i.e., the extra, *implicit* sequel to the signal handler is a top-level quit, like the implicit sequel to the listener at startup.

 In a full-powered setting like the listener, you can manage the signal handler yourself:
 ```